Mattedigital/learning_log/terminology.md

 ---

+#### Declarative Programming

+Declarative Programming is like asking your friend to draw a landscape.
+You don’t care how they draw it, that’s up to them.
+See Imperative Programming for an alternate to this paradigm.

+---

 #### Higher Order Functions

 Higher Order Functions are functions that has as its inputs or outputs other functions.

+---

+#### Imperative Programming

+Imperative Programming is like your friend listening to Bob Ross tell them how to paint a landscape.
+While good ole Bob Ross isn’t exactly commanding, he is giving them step by step directions to get the desired result.
+See Declarative Programming for an alternate to this paradigm.

 ---